tdameros/42-transcendence/tournament/tournament-api-documentation.md

 > - Tournament name must contain less than 20 characters
 > - Tournament name may only contain letters, numbers and spaces

+> - Max players must be an integer
 > - Max players must contain less than 16 slots
 > - Max players must contain at least 2 slots

+> - Registration deadline not in ISO 8601 date and time format
 > - Registration deadline has passed

 > - Missing is-private field
+> - Is private must be a boolean

 > - Invalid JSON format in request body